Industrial design right

-An industrial design right is an intellectual property right that protects the visual design of objects that are purely utilitarian.
+An industrial design right is an intellectual property rights that grant exclusive protection to the visual appearance of products that are not purely utilitarian.
 An industrial design consists of the creation of a shape, configuration or composition of pattern or color, or combination of pattern and color in three-dimensional form containing aesthetic value.
 An industrial design can be a two- or three-dimensional pattern used to produce a product, industrial commodity or handicraft.